-OnePlus finally announced the highly-teased OnePlus 3 in virtual reality, and boy was it trippy.
-Anyone can download The Loop Android app to walk around the company’s Loop space station to explore different “decks” like Design, Dash Charge, and more.
-Each deck explores features of the OnePlus 3, and of course the experience is amplified if you have a VR headset.
+OnePlus finally announced the highly teased OnePlus 3 in virtual reality, and, boy, was it trippy.
+Anyone can download The Loop Android app to walk around the company’s Loop space station and explore different “decks” such as Design, Dash Charge, and more.
+Each deck explores features of the OnePlus 3, and, of course, the experience is amplified if you have a VR headset.

 Where’s the sandstone?

 With the OnePlus 3, the Chinese company implemented an all-metal design, moving away from the classic sandstone finish that was beloved on the OnePlus 2 and One.
 The company did have a device with a glass back — the OnePlus X — and it also offered ceramic backs for 10,000 devices in Europe.
 An all-metal design is completely different, and the device doesn’t look like its predecessors.
 In fact, the back closely resembles the design of the HTC 10.